-The are two completely separate types of ruler:
+There are two completely separate types of ruler:

-- · page rulers, and - style rulers.
+- page rulers, and - style rulers.

 Page rulers are displayed along the top and left-hand edges of the frame.
 They allow you to measure items but they have no effect on the format of the document.
 Normally, page rulers are not displayed because they have to be redrawn every time the document moves in the window.
 This slightly slows down screen updating.
-There is an option in Preferences on the Program Menu to turn the page rulers on and off.
+There is an option in Preferences on the Program Menu and a keyboard short-cut of Ctrl-Shift-P to turn the page rulers on and off.

 Style rulers allow you to adjust the margins and tab positions for the document.
-A ruler can be either associated with a style (accessed in the style editor) or stand-alone (accessed from the Ruler menu option).
+A ruler can be either associated with a style (accessed in the Style Editor) or stand-alone (accessed from the New ruler and Edit ruler menu options).
 You can also create a style that only defines a ruler; doing this is the same as creating a stand-alone ruler.